-The Eastern Illinois University Department of Communication Studies has more than 500 undergraduate students and 25 active graduate students.
-It’s the second-largest communications program in Illinois and third-largest academic program at Eastern.
-There are 28 full-time faculty, for a student-to-faculty ratio of less than 18 to 1.
-This size ensures the department has the resources necessary to provide a quality education, while at the same time providing the small class sizes and personal attention you need to succeed.
+The Department of Communication Studies at Eastern Illinois University has more than 450 undergraduate students and 25 active graduate students.
+The program is the second-largest communication program in Illinois and third-largest academic program at EIU.
+There are 26 full-time faculty, for a student-to-faculty ratio of 17 to 1.
+This size ensures the department has the resources necessary to provide a quality education, while at the same time providing the small class sizes and personal attention that promote success.

 Choose from several options of study:

 Communication Society & Pop Culture.
 This option provides students with a comprehensive approach that examines the role of discourses and practices that create and sustain social systems.
 Students will be trained to put critical theories into practice by critiquing, designing, and implementing messages in various outlets.